Category Archives: Mindfulness

 Led From Within

-A main part of my job is to facilitate the development of a mindfulness practice for our members, and to support them as they grow in this process.
+A main part of my job is to facilitate the development of a personal contemplative practice for our members, and to support them as they grow in this process.
 Ultimately, as people become more mindful, they are led from within themselves to make their own necessary choices toward improved health.
-As people become more mindful, self-care… Read More »
+As people become more mindful,… Read More: Led From Within »

 The Power of Patience

 Patience: the capacity to accept or tolerate delay, trouble, or suffering without getting angry or upset.
 “Patience guards us against losing our presence of mind so we can remain undisturbed even when the situation is really difficult.”
-14th Dalai Lama The field of psychology does not contain many references to patience, but the spiritual traditions… Read More »
+14th Dalai Lama The field of psychology does not contain many references to patience, but the spiritual traditions… Read More: The Power of Patience »